 Nov 17th 2020

 Workplace burnout happens everywhere.
-People want to strive to do their best and deliver, but that can sometimes come at a detriment to their personal health.
-The important thing as an employer is to recognise it in your team members and to know how to put a stop to it.
+People strive to do their best and deliver, but that can sometimes come at a detriment to their personal health.
+The important thing as an employer is to recognise burnout in your team members and to know how to put a stop to it.

-We recently partnered up with Spill, an all-in-one mental health support platform that operates through Slack, to write this blog to help employers prevent burnout in their teams.
+We recently partnered up with Spill, an all-in-one mental health support platform that operates through Slack, to offer insights into how employers can prevent burnout in their teams.